 - Provide a responsible adult to transport the patient from the appointment and stay with him/her for up to 24 hours if required by the provider.

 - Inform the provider about any directives that may affect the patient’s care, such as a living will or medical power of attorney.
 For additional information, visit the California Attorney General’s website at http://ag.ca.gov/consumers/general/adv hc dir.php.

 - Accept personal financial responsibility for any charges not covered by the patient’s insurance.

 All students are required to make an appointment in advance.
-Appointments are available on a first-come, first-served basis by calling (626) 815-2100.
+Appointments are available on a first-come, first-served basis and can be made online via the MyCougar Health Student Portal or by calling (626) 815-2100.
 The Health Center’s schedule fills up early in the day, so please make an appointment as soon as possible for the best chances of reserving a convenient time.
 If the staff cannot see you at a convenient time, you will be directed to Magan Medical Center for care.